 - Content Curation Platforms – I use Scoop.it to curate interesting and educational content that I share on social media.
 No one wants to follow people who are constantly pushing and promoting their own content all the time.
 Curate relevant content and share it with your readers to balance out your promotional posts.

 - Graphics Software – You don’t want to have to hire a graphic designer for every little blog post or tweet.
 In these cases, online software sites like PicMonkey, Canva, or Pixlr are very handy.
 Gimp is another good one and even Photoshop (if you want to get more advanced) can allow you to do small image projects for your blogs.

-- Analytics Tools – Every blogger should be using Google Analytics but there are other more advanced tools you can invest in like Clicky — or check into some tools with heat maps are split testing functionality.
+- Analytics Tools – Every blogger should be using Google Analytics or check into a tool with heat maps and split testing functionality.